 - Talk to the wait staff beforehand to inform them of your loved one’s diagnosis so they may be more patient and accommodating.
 Suggest they bend down to eye level when taking the order or addressing questions.

-- Have a bag of emergency supplies with you to handle with any potential accidents.
+- Have a bag of emergency supplies with you to handle any potential accidents.

 Enjoyable experiences are possible with an individual with dementia.
-By adjusting your expectations, anticipating changes will happen and being patient with your loved one and yourself will help ensure a more positive engagement and interaction.
+By adjusting your expectations, anticipating changes that will happen, and being patient with your loved one and yourself will help ensure a more positive engagement and interaction.